PeerHerholz/Python_for_Psychologists_Winter2021/lecture/index.md

 GitHub site of the course.
 Every feedback or idea or you might have is also highly appreciated and valued.

 <p align="center"><iframe src="https://giphy.com/embed/ATt7p8OO4mvvO" width="440" height="140" frameBorder="0" vspace="0" class="giphy-embed" allowFullScreen></iframe></p><p align="center"><a href="https://giphy.com/gifs/photos-street-sesame-ATt7p8OO4mvvO"><small>via GIPHY</small></a></p></p>

+## Acknowledgements

+Peer Herholz' work on and ability to compile this course was enabled through training received at the [Montreal Neurological Institute](https://www.mcgill.ca/neuro/), specifically the [NeuroDataScience - ORIGAMI lab](https://neurodatascience.github.io/) supported by funding from the Canada First Research Excellence Fund, awarded to McGill University for the [Healthy Brains for Healthy Lives initiative](https://www.mcgill.ca/hbhl/), the [National Institutes of Health (NIH)](https://www.nih.gov/) [NIH-NIBIB P41 EB019936 (ReproNim)](https://www.repronim.org/), the [National Institute Of Mental Health](https://www.nimh.nih.gov/) of the NIH under Award  Number [R01MH096906 (Neurosynth)](https://www.neurosynth.org/), a [research scholar award from Brain Canada, in partnership with Health Canada, for the Canadian Open Neuroscience Platform initiative](https://conp.ca/), as well as an [Excellence Scholarship from Unifying Neuroscience and Artificial Intelligence - Québec](https://sites.google.com/view/unique-neuro-ai).